 You will be assigned a unique study code as a participant in this study.
 This code will not include personal information that could identify you (e.g. it will not include your name, health card number, SIN, date of birth, address etc.).
 This code will be used on your data and samples collected during the course of this study, so that your identity will be kept confidential.
-Only the study doctors and other designated study team members at your local enrollment site will have access to the master 'key' linking your name to your unique study code and research-related information.
-Although LifeLabs and the lab involved in your blood collection will know your identity and unique study code, they will not have access to any of your research data.
+Only the study doctors, their designated study team members, and LifeLabs will be able to match your name to the unique study code that is used on your research-related information.
 The key matching your name to your study code will not be released to anyone else without your consent, unless required by law.

-Most of your study data (such as your WGS data, medical details about your condition, photographs, etc) will be labelled only with your unique study code and will be stored in password-protected files on computer servers protected by strict security measures.
+Most of your study data (such as your WGS data, medical details about your condition, photographs, etc) will be labelled only with your unique study code and will be stored in password-protected files on the computer servers at the study doctors' institutions, which are protected by strict security measures.
 Any photographs taken of you will be stored in a separate file from your other study data.
-The 'key' matching your name to unique study code will be stored on a secure server at your local study doctor's institution, in a separate password-protected file, and will not be sent outside of your local enrollment site
+The list matching your name to unique study code will be stored on the same secure servers, but in separate password-protected files.